mihaelacsn/Food-Delivery-App/README.md

 # Food Delivery Platform
-A platform that tends towards providing food directly from restaurants and directly to costumer's door.
+A platform that tends towards providing food directly from restaurants and directly to customer's door.

 <hr>